statebox/fsm-oracle/README.md

 Input has to be fed as JSON, and is converted to Idris terms and types through the use of [Typedefs](https://github.com/typedefs/typedefs).

-The Idris types for FSM executions are defined in the file `Tgraph.idr`:
+The Idris types for FSM executions are defined in the file `Tgraph.idr`.

 The internal input format is a term of type `FSMExec`, and is of the form `(FSMSpec, FSMState, FSMPath)`.
 It consists of three things: A specification of the FSM on which executions are run (`FSMSpec`), an initial state (`FSMState`), and a list of actions (`FSMPath`).